 – JB Rudelle, CEO, Criteo.

-The earnings call of Criteo is one of the most important ones in the adtech.
+The earnings call of Criteo is one of the most important ones in adtech.
 The company is one of the very few publicly traded ad tech giants and its results can be cited as a bellwether for the retargeting industry as a whole.
-Clearly, the growth predictions correlate with what we have been discussing in our adtech roundups – Self-serving platforms and ID-based solution.
+Clearly, the growth predictions correlate with what we have been discussing in our adtech roundups – Self-serving platforms and ID-based solutions.